ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

 ## TLSContext

-The `TLSContext` is used to configure advanced TLS options in $productName$.
+The `TLSContext` is used to configure advanced TLS options in Emissary.
 Remember, a `TLSContext` must always be paired with a `Host`.

 A full schema of the `TLSContext` can be found below with descriptions of the